jbattisti1/agent_context/context.md

 Repeat: Continue the cycle for each new feature or requirement.

 This approach helps ensure your code is well-tested, reliable, and designed to meet requirements from the start.
 It also encourages small, incremental changes and quick feedback.

+## Tools
+Use NUnit and Shouldly with unit tests.